aziasmith/FoodCompanyCaseStudy/README.md

 ![image](https://github.com/aziasmith/FoodCompanyCaseStudy/blob/main/online-food-delivery-industry-min.jpg)

 # Background
 A food delivery company operates out of multiple cities across the country.
 They have various fulfillment centers that prepare and distribute the meals that are ordered.
 They have a wide variety of cuisines and 51 menu items that are offered.
 They currently offer four different cuisines (Italian, Thai, Indian, and Continental) which makes it difficult to have a solid brand identity.
 The marketing team would like to establish two cuisines in order to market the brand better.
-In additon to that, the fulfillment center managers are having staffing issues.
+In addition to that, the fulfillment center managers are having staffing issues.
 A simplified menu would make it easier for the fulfillment centers to train new employees faster.

 # Business Task
 In order to simplify the menu and establish the brand identity, I have been tasked to identify which cuisine types and meals are most popular.